 Project Completion.
 Upon receiving a request to confirm substantial completion by the GC, the architect and the owner should conduct a walk-through inspection to determine the punch list for final completion.
 Typically, substantial completion is reached when the building is usable for its intended purpose, all utilities are functioning, the project has achieved approval for use or occupancy and the work is more than 97.5% complete.
 Under typical AIA contracts, substantial completion is a milestone that triggers the inception of warranty periods.
 The construction manager or architect generally determines this milestone by issuing a Certificate of Substantial Completion.

 Final completion signifies that construction is finished in accordance with the contract documents.
 This means that the punch list has been completed, usually certified by the project architect.
-In addition, all onsite tasks have been completed and administrative submittals, California construction lien waivers, warranties, close-out documentation, manuals, as-builts, etc., have been turned over to the owner and verified for completeness.
+In addition, all onsite tasks have been completed and administrative submittals, California construction lien waivers warranties, close-out documentation, manuals, as-builts, etc., have been turned over to the owner and verified for completeness.
+Click on the link if you’re wondering what a lien waiver is in construction.

 In most jurisdictions, the appropriate authority issues a Certificate of Occupancy certifying that the building permit has been signed off and all inspections are complete and signifies that the building is ready for its intended use or occupancy.
 The owner’s payment of retainage to the contractor is outlined in the contract and is linked to final completion, substantial completion or sometimes the certificate of occupancy.

-The goal of administrative closeout procedures is to confirm that all contractual terms have been satisfied, closeout documents provided and payments have been made by the contractor to all the subcontractors and material suppliers.
+The goal of administrative closeout procedures and project contract management is to confirm that all contractual terms have been satisfied, closeout documents provided and payments have been made by the contractor to all the subcontractors and material suppliers.
 While deliverables vary with each owner’s particular needs, the goal is to provide a transparent and organized handoff of the project to the owner, including any information or documents they may need in the future for reference.

 The following is a checklist of administrative tasks and documents to consider during Project Closeout: